2018 Ford Fiesta Titanium 1.5 TDCI (manual)

 My car has many gadgets but many of them are turned off for driving lessons and tests.
-I believe that pupils should learn to drive properly instead of relying on fancy gizmos which you may not have in your own after you pass.
+I believe that pupils should learn to drive properly and not rely on things they won’t have in their car.

 What’s the most important feature of any driving school car?
 The person teaching you.
 Always choose a good teacher and not just a good car.

 Here are just some of the Feista’s features that are great for learning to drive.
 It has many more advanced features you can try out about when you get further into lessons.

 These are features that really help new drivers by making things easier.

 Quick stall restart with anti-stall – If you stall then all you need to do is press the clutch down and the car will start again automatically.
 No fiddling with keys or even pressing a button.
 The anti-stall system means it’s much more difficult to stall it anyway.

 Speed sign recognition – The car can read traffic signs such as speed limits and can display the last two you have passed on the display in front of you.
 Learners often miss signs so this can help out until you become more independent..